Isometrica/isometrica-meteor/docs/multitenancy.md

 The server-side implementation of `MultiTenancy.applyConstraints` applies the following constraints:

 - If there is an authenticated user, the collection can be queried.
-- A user can find, update or remove a document in a collection if, and only if, a membership exists between the user and the document's owning organisation.
+- A user can find, update or remove a document in a collection iff a membership exists between the user and the document's owning organisation.
-- A user can insert a document in a collection if, and only if, they specify an organisation to which the document belongs and a membership exists between the user and the organisation.
+- A user can insert a document in a collection iff they specify an organisation to which the document belongs and a membership exists between the user and the organisation.
 - The organisation to which a document belongs cannot be updated.

 These constraints are enforced by adding `find`, `insert` and `update` hooks to the collection: